ordina-jworks/ordina-jworks.github.io/_posts/2018-10-07-kafka-stream-introduction.md

                 .mapValues(v -> "" + v)
                 .to("stream_out");
 ```
-This seams to do a lot of things and this is indeed the case.
+This seems to do a lot of things and this is indeed the case.
 But the API makes a clean chain that is not hard to follow.
-1) We only want the inputs that start with a pulse, the real IOT devices also send battery information and so on, on the same topic.
+1) `.filter()` We only want the inputs that start with a pulse, the real IOT devices also send battery information and so on, on the same topic.
 This could also be solved by sending them to different topics but it shows that filtering is possible
-2) we join with the devices lookup table created with the previous KTable statement.
+2) `.leftJoin() ` we join with the devices lookup table created with the previous KTable statement.
 This allows us to translate the device id into the location.
 pulse@1496309915 ->
-3) we map the message into something more usefull. in stead of the TODO format we now get TODO
+3) `.map()` we map the message into something more usefull. in stead of the TODO format we now get TODO
-4) we want to group these by key
+4) `.groupByKey()` we want to group these by key
-5) but not everything together but by minute
+5) `.windowedBy()` but not everything together but by minute
-6) and count the number of items.
+6) `.count()` and count the number of items.
-This means that the last 3 lines together change the stream into a stream that gives the number of message per minute for a certain floor
+`toStream()` This means that the last 3 lines together change the stream into a stream that gives the number of message per minute for a certain floor
-7) map the result of this into a new stream that gives the amount per minute
+7) `mapValues()` map the result of this into a new stream that gives the amount per minute
-8) send it to the output stream
+8) `to()` send it to the output stream